fredoverflow/karel/README.md

 5. Click Next, Next, Install, Finish

-6. Click [karel.jar](https://raw.githubusercontent.com/fredoverflow/karel/release/karel.jar) to download Karel
+6. Click [karel.jar](https://raw.githubusercontent.com/fredoverflow/karel/release/karel.jar) to download Karel<br>
+**If Karel fails to download**, continue with ⚠️ Troubleshooting *Windows*, or ⚠️ Troubleshooting *macOS*

-7. Open the `Downloads` folder and double-click `karel.jar` to start Karel
+7. Open the `Downloads` folder and double-click `karel.jar` to start Karel<br>

-**If Karel fails to start**, continue with ⚠️ Troubleshooting *Windows*, or ⚠️ Troubleshooting *macOS*.
+**If Karel fails to start**, continue with ⚠️ Troubleshooting *Windows*, or ⚠️ Troubleshooting *macOS*

 ### ⚠️ Troubleshooting *Windows*

 Steps 1 through 5 (install Java) worked, but steps 6 (download Karel) or 7 (start Karel) failed?
 Then read on.

-Move your mouse over the script below.
+- Move your mouse over the script below
-A button appears in the top right corner of the script.
+- A button appears in the top right corner of the script
-Click that button to copy the script.
+- Click that button to copy the script
 ```cmd
 cd Downloads
 if exist karel.jar.zip erase karel.jar.zip